ways-choir-dev/ways-choir-dev.gitlhub.io/content/the_choir.en.md

 Gunars speaks English with us, thus the rehearsal language is a sort of Denglisch – in other words German and English, often in combination – a famous saying of Gunars’: „Every day is Zwerchfell-day“ (“Every day is diaphragm day”).

 The WAYSies come from all over Berlin and the surrounding area.
-Our rehearsal space is the library of the senior home Seniorenzentrum Pro Seniore in Charlottenburg.
-Here we meet every Monday at 6:45 – 9:45 p.m.
+Our rehearsal room is in the family center "Bus-Stop e.V." in Berlin-Lichterfelde.
+Here we meet every Monday at 7:00 – 10:00 p.m.

 ![](https://res.cloudinary.com/ways-choir/image/upload/v1555003937/WAYS-alle-20190223b.jpg)